mahnazkoupaee/WikiHow-Dataset/README.md

 # WikiHow-Dataset
 WikiHow: A Large Scale Text Summarization Dataset

-WikiHow is a new large-scale dataset using the online WikiHow (http://www.wikihow.com/) knowledge base.
+WikiHow is a new large-scale dataset using the online WikiHow (http://www.wikihow.com/) knowledge base <sup>[*](#footnote1)</sup>.
 The dataset is introduced in https://arxiv.org/abs/1810.09305.
 Please refer to the paper for more information regarding the dataset and its properties.

 Each article consists of multiple paragraphs and each paragraph starts with a sentence summarizing it.
 By merging the paragraphs to form the article and the paragraph outlines to form the summary, the resulting version of the dataset contains more than 200,000 long-sequence pairs.